 From my professional experience to your success,

-Kate Nasser, The People-Skills Coach™
+Kate Nasser, The People Skills Coach™

-©2013 Kate Nasser, CAS, Inc. Somerville, NJ.
+©2012-2015 Kate Nasser, CAS, Inc. Somerville, NJ.
 I appreciate your sharing the link to this post on your social streams.
-However, if you want to re-post or republish the content of this post, please email email@example.com.
+However, if you want to re-post or republish the content of this post, please email email@example.com for permission and guidelines.
 Thank you for respecting intellectual capital.

-Kate Nasser, The People-Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
+Kate Nasser, The People Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
 She turns interaction obstacles into interpersonal success.
 See this site for workshop outlines, keynote footage, and customer results.